-A biogas engine is the name of any specially designed reciprocating piston engine (internal combustion engine) used for the production of electrical energy and useful heat.
+A biogas engine is defined as any specially designed reciprocating piston engine (internal combustion engine) used for the production of electrical energy and useful heat.
 Heat in this case is produced from burning the raw biogas produced in the anaerobic digestion process.
 Biogas engines (also called simply gas engines) are used to make power.
 Power both, from the biogas produced in specially built anaerobic digestion plants, and from landfill gas (LFG).
 This is possible because the gases from both are very similar.

 Modified Engines for Biogas Use